garygru/Unflagr/README.md

 # Unflagr

-A macOS utility for inspecting and removing extended attributes (xattrs) from files and apps — including the quarantine flag that triggers Gatekeeper warnings.
+Get rid of the **"This app is damaged and can't be opened"** dialog on macOS.

 ## What it does

-Drop any file or app onto Unflagr to see its extended attributes.
-You can remove the quarantine attribute (`com.apple.quarantine`) with one click, or strip all xattrs at once.
+Drop any app onto Unflagr and remove the quarantine flag that makes macOS block it — one click and it opens normally.
+You can also inspect and remove any other extended attributes on files and folders.

 ## Installation